Mouseworld-Lab/ACROSS-Test-Case-3/README.md

 ### - mw-tasks.yaml

-In this file we have to declare the differents programms that we are going to execute in the pods generated.
+In this file we have to declare the differents programms/scripts that we are going to execute in the pods generated.
 Inside the file you can comment with **#** the tasks that you don't want to be executed.
 You can also configure the execution time of each task and other options:

 ![image2](images/image2.png)